A Geometric Approach to Cylindrical Algebraic Decomposition: The Geometry of Cylindrical Algebraic Decomposition

+In this subsection, we will extend Collins's notion of delineability to a variety.
+The goal is to show that a finite free morphism of $R$-varieties admits semi-algebraic sections on the regions that have a constant geometric fiber cardinality if it factors through the cylinder over the base.
+We will see that counting the geometric fiber lies at the heart of geometry of cylindrical algebraic decomposition.

-\begin{lemma}[Invariant Rank implies Invariant Signature] If $S$ is a semi-algebraically connected semi-algebraic subset of $\mathop{\mathrm{Sym}}(R,n):=\{M\in R^{n\times n}| M_{ij}=M_{ji} \}$ (with the Euclidean topology inherited from $R^{n\times n}$) and all the matrices in $S$ are of the same rank, then all matrices in $S$ have the same signature. \end{lemma} \begin{proof} Define map
+\begin{lemma}[Rank-Signature Lemma] If $S$ is a semi-algebraically connected semi-algebraic subset of $\mathop{\mathrm{Sym}}(R,n):=\{M\in R^{n\times n}| M_{ij}=M_{ji} \}$ (with the Euclidean topology inherited from $R^{n\times n}$) and all the matrices in $S$ are of the same rank, then all matrices in $S$ have the same signature. \end{lemma} \begin{proof} Define map

 where $\lambda^n+\sum_{i=0}^{n-1} a_i \lambda^i$ is the characteristic polynomial of $M$.
 By some abuse of notations, we also use $\chi_M$ to denote the characteristic polynomial of $M$, since this would not cause any confusion.
 Because $M$ is symmetric and all the entries are in $R$, it is diagonalizable and all the eigenvalues are in $R$ \cite[Theorem 4.43]{basu2008algorithms}.
-Suppose all the matrices in $S$ are of the same rank $r$, then To show the signature is invariant, it suffices to show the number of positive eigenvalues (counted with multiplicity) is invariant now.
+Suppose all the matrices in $S$ are of the same rank $r$, then for all $M\in S$, there are exactly $r$ non-zero eigenvalues.
+To show the signature is invariant, it suffices to show the number of positive eigenvalues (counted with multiplicity) is invariant now.

-By Theorem \ref{thm-continuity-of-roots}, the continuity of roots in the coefficients, for all $M\in S$, there is a neighborhood $U$ of $M\subseteq S$ such that for all $M'\in U$, $\chi_M$ and $\chi_{M'}$ share the same number of positive roots, counted with multiplicity.
+By Theorem \ref{thm-continuity-of-roots}, the continuity of roots in the coefficients, for all $M\in S$, there is a neighborhood $U\subseteq S$ of $M$ such that for all $M'\in U$, $\chi_M$ and $\chi_{M'}$ share the same number of positive roots, counted with multiplicity.
 Define function

-that counts the number of positive roots with multiplicity, then $\psi$ is a locally constant function.
+that counts the number of positive roots with multiplicity, where $\nu_{\lambda}(\chi_M)$ is the order of vanishing of $\chi_M$ at $\lambda$.
+Then $\psi$ is a locally constant function.
 Because a locally constant semi-algebraic function defined on a semi-algebraically connected semi-algebraic set is a constant (see Lemma \ref{lem-locally-constant-function-is-constant}), it remains to show $\psi$ is a semi-algebraic function now.

 A polynomial $f$ has exactly $p$ distinct positive roots with multiplicity $d_1,\ldots,d_p$ is equivalent to

 So by the Tarski-Seidenberg principle \cite[Theorem 2.92]{basu2008algorithms},

 is a semi-algebraic set.
 Then